Woman Wants To Rehome A Dog Her Husband Brought Home, But Doesn’t Take Care Of

 Emotional intelligence plays a crucial role in navigating relationship conflicts, especially regarding shared responsibilities.

 It's also worth noting that feelings of resentment can build over time if one partner feels their needs are unmet.
-A study in the Journal of Family Psychology highlights that unmet needs in relationships can lead to increased dissatisfaction and conflict.
 Therefore, regular check-ins about each other's feelings regarding pet care can preemptively address growing tensions.

 These discussions should be framed positively, focusing on appreciation for each other's contributions rather than grievances.